 Letters to the Editor: should be directed to the Editor regarding published material or information of timely interest and particularly if controversy exists.
 It should be brief not exceed 8000 characters including spaces. with no more of 10 references, and only 1 figure and/or table.
 If the letter is related to a previously published article on Acta Italica Otorhinolaryngologica, it must be submitted within 6 months of publication.
 Letters commenting on papers are sent to the authors of those papers for a response.

 Figures.
+Composite figures are not permitted.
 All figures must be mentioned in the text and numbered consecutively with Arabic numerals.
 Upload figures in separate files from text and tables.
 Do not insert figures in the main document.
 Remove any information that can identify a patient.
-Software and format: preferably send images in .TIFF or .JPEG format, resolution at least 300 dpi (100 x 150 mm).
+Software and format: preferably send images in .TIFF or .JPEG format, resolution at least 300 dpi (100 x 150 mm) (IMPORTANT: maximum dimension for eache single file/image is 2 Mb).
 Insert an extension that identifies the file format (example: .TIFF; .JPEG).
 If possible avoid .PPT (PowerPointTM files) and .DOC (images included in .DOC files).
 Black and white illustrations will be published without charge.
 Authors will be charged for color illustrations in print.
 The Publisher will provide, upon request, an estimate of the cost of color artwork.

 Submitting revisions: if the Authors are invited to submit a revised paper, they should re- submit it by (Editorial Manager) uploading it at our Editorial Manager using password and username used to complete the first submission.
 Please re-named your manuscript as “Revised manuscript n…”.

 - Please include at the beginning of the same file a letter to reviewers describing the changes made point-by-point according to the reviewer’s comments.